makrai/notes/warstadt19-bertology-npi-ijcai.md

 # 2 Related Work

-## Evaluating Sentence Encoders The success of
+## Evaluating Sentence Encoders

-* Boolean classification tasks of English sentences to evaluate the grammatical knowledge encoded in these models.
-The objective of this task is to predict whether a single input sentence is acceptable or not,
+* Boolean classification tasks of English sentences to evaluate the grammatical knowledge encoded in these models
+  * objective is to predict whether a single input sentence is acceptable
   * abstracting away from gradience in acceptability judgments.
-  * Linzen+ (2016) train classifiers on this task using data with manipulated verbal inflection to investigate whether LSTMs can identify subject-verb agreement violations, and therefore a (potentially long distance) syntactic dependency.
+  * Linzen+ (2016) train classifiers on this task using data with manipulated verbal inflection to investigate whether LSTMs can identify subject-verb agreement violations, and therefore a (potentially long distance) syntactic dependency
   * Warstadt+ (2018) train models on this task using the CoLA corpus of acceptability judgments as a method for evaluating domain general grammatical knowledge, and Warstadt and Bowman (2019) analyze how these domain general classifiers perform on specific linguistic phenomena.
   * Kann+ (2019): verbal argument structure classes
-* method of minimal pairs, consisting of two sentences that differ minimally in
+* method of minimal pairs, consisting of two sentences that differ minimally
-  * Marvin and Linzen (2018) and Wilcox+ (2019) apply this method to phenomena such as subject-verb agreement, NPI licensing, and reflexive licensing.
+  * Marvin and Linzen (2018) and Wilcox+ (2019) apply this method to e.g. subject-verb agreement, NPI licensing, and reflexive licensing
 * probing tasks to predict the value of a particular linguistic feature given an
   * syntactic and surface features such as tense and voice (Shi+ 2016), sentence length and word content (Adi+ 2016), or